NavinBondade/Python-Code-Fixer-and-Explainer/README.md

 <img src="https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha/resolve/main/thumbnail.png">
 </p>
 <p>
 Zephyr is a series of language models that are trained to act as helpful assistants.
 Zephyr-7B-β is the second model in the series, and is a fine-tuned version of mistralai/Mistral-7B-v0.1 that was trained on on a mix of publicly available, synthetic datasets using Direct Preference Optimization (DPO).
-We found that removing the in-built alignment of these datasets boosted performance on MT Bench and made the model more helpful.
-However, this means that model is likely to generate problematic text when prompted to do so and should only be used for educational and research purposes.
 </p>
 <h2>Demo Video</h2>
 <h2>Errors Fixed By The AI </h2>